 Deadlock wasn’t actually ‘my’ band, they were a reggae punk band from Gdansk who formed in 1979 – I only played with them for a bit.
-Walek Dzedzej Pank Bend was the first Polish punk band in early 1977, really.
+Actually, Walek Dzedzej Pank Bend was the first Polish punk band in early 1977.
 A crazy street singer called Walek Dzedzej was the band leader, songwriter, vocalist, and so on.
-I was the drummer in that band.
-We only played two gigs: one at the Folk Blues Meeting in Poznan, the other in a Polish student club called Hybrydy.
+I was the drummer.
+We only played two gigs: one at the Folk Blues Meeting in Poznan, the other one in a Polish student club called Hybrydy.
 Later on, from 1978-81, Kryzys was the first Polish punk band that became really well-known.

 What inspired you to do that?

-Most of all, though, it was Special AKA and Selecter who influenced us – the 2 Tone look had a big impact on us.
+Most of all, it was Special AKA and Selecter who influenced us – the 2 Tone look made a big impact on us.
 We didn’t really know the difference between mod and skinhead, and we weren’t even aware of the original skinhead movement of the 60s.
-But we certainly wanted to get away from the old punk look and went down that road.
-So of course, we weren’t skinheads in the full sense.
+But we certainly wanted to get away from the old punk look, so we went down that road.
+Of course, we weren’t skinheads in the full sense.
 We just liked the simple, cool elegance of the skinhead and mod revival look of the late 70s.

 Non-skinhead bands adopting the look virtually overnight wasn’t unprecedented.
-Slade did it in 1970 in a bid to win a skinhead fan base, as did Skrewdriver in 1977, of course.
+Slade did it in 1970 in a bid to win a skinhead fan base, and so did Skrewdriver in 1977 of course.